Digestive Issues

 Constipation

-Infrequent bowel movements or difficulty passing stool.
+Infrequent bowel movements or difficulty passing stool, typically having fewer than three bowel movements per week.

 Diarrhea